jasonpriem/schol-search-study/instructions.md

 # UNC scholarly search study: Participant instructions, page 1

-## step 1: tell us your primary search tool
+## Step 1: Tell us your primary search tool

 Email us a yes/no answer to this question: "is Google Scholar the primary tool you use for scholarly searches?" <a href="mailto:priem@email.unc.edu?subject=[schol-search q1]">Click here to send email.</a>

-## step 2: complete consent form
+## Step 2: Complete consent form

 Next, you'll read the [consent form](http://jasonpriem.github.com/schol-search-study/consent.html).
 There's a link on the form to email us with your consent. **After we receive your email consent we will follow-up with you.**

-## step 3: allow mendeley access
+## Step 3: Allow mendeley access

 We'll send you an email with instructions on how to grant us access to your mendeley library, and later how to install the Firefox search-tracking toolbar.